Starrcade '88: True Gritt: Storylines

 The main feud heading into Starrcade was between Ric Flair and Lex Luger over the NWA World Heavyweight Championship.
-In March 1987, Luger joined the Four Horsemen stable, which was headed by Flair.
-Luger remained a member until early 1988, when Luger felt he was held back by the Four Horsemen.
-Luger left the Four Horsemen, and became friends with Barry Windham in March.
-Windham soon turned on Luger, however, and joined the Four Horsemen.
-Since then, Luger feuded with Flair, and they faced each other in several title matches, including at The Great American Bash, where the match was stopped due to Luger's excessive bleeding.
-Flair remained the champion, and a rematch was made at Starrcade.
+In March 1987, Luger joined the Four Horsemen stable.
+Luger remained a member until early 1988, when Luger felt he was held back and quit the group.
+Luger then teamed with Barry Windham.
+Windham turned on Luger, however, and joined the Four Horsemen.
+Luger feuded with Flair, and they faced each other in several title matches, including at The Great American Bash, where the match was stopped due to Luger bleeding.
+Flair remained champion, and a rematch was made at Starrcade.

-In late 1988, Jim Crockett Promotions, which originally produced Starrcade, failed to compete with the World Wrestling Federation, and was on the verge of bankruptcy.
+In late 1988, Jim Crockett Promotions, which originally produced Starrcade, was on the verge of bankruptcy.
 Ted Turner bought the company in November, and it became World Championship Wrestling.
-Previous Starrcade events were held on Thanksgiving, but this event was moved to December to avoid direct competition with the WWF's Survivor Series event.
-The Starrcade events after were also held in December.
-This event was the last to be held in a traditional format until 1993.
-The following four Starrcade events featured tournaments and the Battlebowl battle royal.
+Previous Starrcade events were held on Thanksgiving, but moved to December to avoid direct competition with the WWF's Survivor Series.
+Future WCW Starrcades were also held in December.
+This was the last to be held in a traditional format until 1993.
+The following four Starrcades featured tournaments.